-- Sit in an upright position with the base of your spine as far back as possible. - Do not recline the seatback more than 30 degrees. - Adjust the head restraint so that the top of it is level with the top of your head and as far forward as possible.
-Make sure that you remain comfortable. - Keep sufficient distance between vourself and the steering wheel.
-We recommend a minimum of 10 in (25 cm) between your breastbone and the airbag cover. - Hold the steering wheel with your arms slightly bent. - Bend your legs slightly so that you can press the pedals fully. - Position the shoulder strap of the safety belt over the center of your shoulder and position the lap strap tightly across your hips.
+- Sit in an upright position with the base of your spine as far back as possible. - Do not recline the seat backrest so that your torso is more than 30° from the upright position. - Adjust the head restraint so that the top of it is level with the top of your head and as far forward as possible.
+Make sure that you remain comfortable - Keep sufficient distance between yourself and the steering wheel.
+We recommend a minimum of 10 in (25 cm) between your breastbone and the airbag cover. - Hold the steering wheel with your arms slightly bent. - Bend your legs slightly so that you can press the pedals fully. - Position the shoulder strap of the seatbelt over the center of your shoulder and position the lap strap tightly across your hips.

-Make sure that your driving position is comfortable and that you can maintain full control of vour vehicle.
+Make sure that your driving position is comfortable and that you can maintain full control of your vehicle.